Added by Dave Werner on July 31, 2013 at 11:38am — No Comments

 Many cities are feeling the economic pinch of poor budget management or simply bad economic luck.
 Whichever the case may be, some city managers are pointing fingers at everyone else, of course, for their plight.
 This cartoon is not stating that some public employee unions are blameless, because in part,…

-This phrase has been used countless times in the fire service to describe nearly as many positions: from the chief, the company officer, the senior firefighter, to the guys riding the backstep; although in my experience the most important man on the job is the training officer.
+This phrase has been used countless times in the fire service to describe nearly as many positions: from the chief, the company officer, the senior firefighter, to the guys riding the backstep; although in my experience the most important person on the job is the training officer.

 Being a firefighter today is not an easy job; our shareholders (the citizens we serve) expect us to be experts at everything from haz-mat mitigation, to wildland firefighting, to paramedicine, to vehicle…